 Note: The Port Forwarding mode does NOT have this restriction.
 In this mode, you can enable two wired and one wireless network connections.

-- Do NOT connect slave devices to the LAN or WLAN. - (WIFI only) You must use Raritan's USB WIFI wireless LAN adapter instead of other WIFI adapters for wireless network connection.
+- Do NOT connect cascaded devices other than master to the LAN or WLAN. - (WIFI only) You must use Raritan's USB WIFI wireless LAN adapter instead of other WIFI adapters for wireless network connection.

 Troubleshooting: